 2 Hour Rule

 The two-hour rule is based on manufacturers’ recommendations that babies should not be in a car seat for longer than 2 hours in a 24-hour span.
 This is a day-to-day recommendation.
-Occasional long-term travel can be done but with lots of breaks.
+Occasional long-term travel can be done but with lots of breaks, at least every 2 hours.

 15-30 Minute Breaks

-This is the best way to drive long-distance with a baby.
-The rest stops will make it easier on all of you and are healthier for a newborn.
+This is the best way for a 4 hour journey or longer distances with a newborn baby.
+The rest stops will make it easier on all of you and will be healthier for your baby.

 When is it safe to travel with a newborn by plane?